BacTx® Rapid Test for Bacterial Contamination of Platelets

 The BacTx assay can be used for quality control testing of:

 Principle of the test

 The BacTx test detects peptidoglycan, a cell wall component of both gram-positive and gram-negative bacteria.
 A peptidoglycan binding protein initiates a series of enzymatic reactions that convert a substrate to a visible color.
 In the presence of bacteria, color will develop at a rate proportional to the level of bacterial contamination.
-The BacTx Reader and software automatically monitor the reaction as color intensity changes, providing a kinetic test that rapidly detects bacterial contamination and flags any contaminated platelet units.
+The BacTx analyzer and software automatically monitor the reaction as color intensity changes.
+This provides a kinetic test that rapidly detects bacterial contamination and flags any contaminated platelet units.

 A 0.5 mL sample is removed sterilely from a platelet bag and processed through several quick steps, then added to the BacTx reagent tube.
 Up to 8 samples can be processed in parallel in 15 minutes.
-The tubes are placed in the BacTx Reader, which continuously monitors color development.
+The tubes are placed in the BacTx analyzer, which continuously monitors color development.
 Test results are displayed and automatically interpreted by the BacTx software.
 The assay is complete in 30 minutes or less, depending on the level of contamination.
-A highly contaminated platelet sample (e.g., 106 CFU/mL or higher) will begin to change color within minutes and will be flagged as a Fail by the software as soon as the detection threshold is crossed.
-If no contamination is detected after 30-minutes of incubation, the platelet bag is flagged as a Pass.
+A highly contaminated platelet sample (e.g., 106 CFU/mL or higher) will begin to change color within minutes and will be flagged as a “fail” by the software as soon as the detection threshold is crossed.
+If no contamination is detected after 30 minutes of incubation, the platelet bag is flagged as a “pass.”

 - Jacobs, MR et al. Detection of Bacteria in Leukocyte-Reduced Whole Blood Derived Platelet Units using the Immunetics BacTx® Test.
 2010, Presentation at AABB Meetings.
 Download pdf